 It is not at all surprising that Route 26 began its life as a Native-American trade route, cutting its way from the sea to the mountains long before it became the winter weekend escape route for the downhill set.
 But slow down, it’s way more than just a stretch of highway to get to the slopes.
 Follow us on our quick tour heading north from Gray to Woodstock.

-To be guaranteed a sighting of the state’s most beloved animal, the moose, you need not go any farther than The Maine Wildlife Park in Gray.
+To be guaranteed a sighting of the state’s most beloved animal, the moose, you need not go any farther than The Maine Wildlife Park.
 It’s home to dozens of our state’s indigenous species.
 Plus, park guides offer scheduled tours and talks as well.

-Next, encounter a cluster of 18 tidy buildings that make up the last active Shaker Community located in New Gloucester.
+Next, encounter a cluster of 18 tidy buildings that make up the last active Shaker Community.
 A visit will share a peek at life as it has been here since 1783.
 There are tours, workshops, a museum, and a library available for visitors.
 New Gloucester is also home to Pineland Farms, a pastoral 5,000-acre site that has been transformed into an organic farm, business campus, and a welcoming recreational and event venue set in the low and green rolling hills that make up this part of the region.

-Close by in Poland, Poland Spring Preservation Park is home to the Poland Spring Water Museum (see the original spring), the Maine State Building from the 1893 World’s Fair in Chicago, and the serene All Souls Chapel.
-Next door is the Donald Ross-designed course enveloping America’s Oldest Golf Resort, and up the road, stop in at Harvest Hill Farms agricultural-tourism attraction.
+Poland Spring Preservation Park is home to the Poland Spring Water Museum (see the original spring), the Maine State Building from the 1893 World’s Fair in Chicago, and the serene All Souls Chapel.
+Next door is the Donald Ross-designed course enveloping America’s Oldest Golf Resort.

 Now head from country to town; Oxford offers commerce and action at Maine’s newest casino.
 The Oxford Casino opened its doors in 2012 and quickly grew in popularity with thrill-seekers.
 Oxford is also home to the famous Oxford Plains Speedway and its Annual 250 held in July.
 Talk about action.
 Vrroooom!

-The McLaughlin Garden and Homestead just up the road in South Paris crowns the area with its respected horticultural pedigree including Maine’s largest collection of lilacs.
+The McLaughlin Garden and Homestead crowns the area with its respected horticultural pedigree including Maine’s largest collection of lilacs.
 While the Celebration Barn Theater showcases its internationally known school for physical theater that attracts touring artists, actors, dancers, mimes, jugglers and storytellers.

 Our journey through this part of the region ends at Bryant Pond and Woodstock, a rural town with a pretty pond loved by many native Mainers and a claim to fame as the home of the last crank call ever made, well, the last call with a crank phone ever made.